AlanFord/ZapMeNotQt/README.md

-ZapMeNotQt
+ZapMeNotQt (A Work in Progress)

+This is in development and is not a completely functional project.

-A front-end for ZapMeNot written in Qt for Python.
+ZapMeNotQt is a GUI front-end for ZapMeNot written in Qt for Python.
 ZapMeNotQt provides a GUI interface to assist in writing ZapMeNot Python scripts.
 A ZapMeNot Python script defines a photon shielding model consisting of, at a minimum, a source and a detector.
 The script may also include descriptions of one or more photon shields.

+ZapMeNotQt
+- assists in developing the shielding model
+- generates a ZapMeNot script describing the model
+- plots the shielding geometry for visual review
+- runs the shielding calculation and presents the results

 To run ZapMeNotQt using uv:
 Install uv and then use the command:  uv run src/ZapMeNot/ZapMeNotQt.py

+Note that ZapMeNotQt requires access to a ZapMeNot wheel.
+The location of the ZapMeNot wheel must be specified in the pyproject.toml file.
+If ZapMeNot package has been installed, remove the location of the ZapMeNot wheel from the pyproject.toml file.

+Any ZapMeNot commit dated on or after 4/24/2026 is compatible with ZapMeNotQt

 To build an installer:  uv run pyinstaller ZapMeNotQt.spec

 To typecheck with ty:  uvx ty check

 To lint with ruff: uv run ruff check .

-General Design

-The main window will display a summary of the shielding model as it is constructed.
-The display will be user-friendly, summarizing the user's input as it is created.
-A graphical display will be generated on-demand in a separate window that must be closed to continue.
-Another window will display a ZapMeNot script generated from the user input.
-This window also provides the capability to save the ZapMeNot Python script is a file with a name determined by the user.
-This window must be closed to return back to the main window.